Alvaro-LJ/Comprehensive-Spatial-Methods-CSM-/README.md

 ```diff
 devtools::install_github(Alvaro-LJ/CSM)
 ```
-* We encourage users to visit CSM package [*repository*](https://github.com/Alvaro-LJ/CSM) for more information
+* We encourage users to visit CSM package [*repository*](https://github.com/Alvaro-LJ/CSM) for more information.

 ## Publication
-This folder contains the CSM scripts and datasets to replicate the results of our [*publication*](publicationURL).
+This folder contains the CSM scripts and datasets to replicate the results of our [*publication*](https://www.laboratoryinvestigation.org/article/S0023-6837(25)00187-4/fulltext).

 ## Images
 This folder contains the CSM logo and toolbox outline.